Nicki Minaj Fans Angrily Chant ‘Cardi B’ After Rapper Last-Minute Cancels French Concert

 Nicki Minaj fans in France caused an uproar this weekend when the rapper was forced to cancel her Bordeaux concert at the Arkea Arena with Juice Wrld due to technical difficulties.
-On Saturday evening, Minaj shared the cancellation announcement to social media within hours of her scheduled performance, leaving fans who were already waiting at the venue in anger.
-In response to the news, frustrated concertgoers began chanting the name of Minaj’s musical rival–Cardi B.
+On Saturday evening, Minaj shared the cancellation announcement on social media within hours of her scheduled performance, leaving fans who were already waiting at the venue angry.
+In response to the news, frustrated concertgoers began chanting the name of Minaj’s musical rival, Cardi B.

 “The Arkea Arena of Bordeaux refuses that the show will take place tonight for technical reasons,” the announcement on the rapper’s Instagram read, according to ET Canada.
 “Despite all the efforts we have provided, we are in regret to cancel tonight’s show.”

-The post continued on to say that Minaj and Juice Wrld were at the venue on Saturday evening waiting for the O.K. to perform, but the technical issues could not be resolved.
-Tickets can be refunded from the point of purchase.
+The post continued on to say that Minaj and Juice Wrld were at the venue on Saturday evening waiting for the OK to perform, but the technical issues could not be resolved.
+Tickets will be refunded from the point of purchase.

 This was the second canceled concert of Minaj’s tour.

 The 36-year-old “Bang Bang” rapper’s news received a mix of comments.
-Some fans wrote that they understood the cancellation was out of Minaj’s control, while others expressed disappointment in the star.
+Some fans wrote that they understood the cancelation was out of Minaj’s control, while others expressed disappointment in the star.

 “I’m so sad, I’ve been waiting for 7 years.
 You are not really sorry, girl,” one Twitter user wrote.

-One person wrote that staff at the venue “confirmed that [Minaj] had never set foot in the room,” but a Snapchat video posted to Twitter does show the rapper interacting with fans at the arena around the time of the concert.
+Another person wrote that staff at the venue “confirmed that [Minaj] had never set foot in the room,” but a Snapchat video posted to Twitter does show the rapper interacting with fans at the arena around the time of the concert.

 Nicki Minaj Forced To Cancel Concert In France pic.twitter.com/QGc0GXrKrU